codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 Next, enable your customer to create a new bank account.
 This will be the lender's - your - virtual bank account, used to track transactions associated with your lending activity.

 Use our [Get create/update bank account model](/lending-api#/operations/get-create-update-bankAccounts-model) to get the expected data for the bank account creation request payload.
-Then, use the Create bank account(/lending-api#/operations/create-bank-account) endpoint to create the new account in the accounting platform.
+Then, use the [Create bank account](/lending-api#/operations/create-bank-account) endpoint to create the new account in the accounting platform.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">